proprefenetre/sumerian/assignment_2.md

 stand for it”).'
 (Jagersma (2010), p.
 322)
 \end{exe}

-This shows that verbal number is not limited to one action or state.
+This shows that in Sumerian, verbal number is not limited to one action or state.

 ## Verbal number in Itonama